riflechess/urbit/README.md

  As mentioned, each Urbit star can spawn 65,535 planets.
 There are a few things that may effect the rarity or uniqueness of a given planet.
 One is azimuth number (`getPlanetNums`), though that is generally layered under a fair amount of abstraction.
 The second is the planet ["sigil"](https://urbit.org/blog/creating-sigils).
 The third is the planet name (also referred to as `@p`.

  Sigils are derived from planet names, and having a "duplicate" planet name (e.g. ~sitsev-sitsev) creates a cool sigil.
 In addition, just by numbers, there are about the same amount of dupe @p's as there are stars on the network.
+You could come to the conclusion that the the number of duplicate @p's a star can spawn effect its overall value.
+Below is a breakdown.

 |Dupes Count	|% of Total Stars|	Number of Stars|
 | ---- | ---- | ---- |